ankitojha07/techbeast_blog/README.md

-# This is my Blogging website.
+# This project is for learning only -

 ## Technology used :
  - Next JS
- - GraphQL
  - React
  - Typescript